 Half the money I spend on advertising is wasted.
 The trouble is, I don’t know which half.

 – John Wanamaker, 19th Century.

-If you had told these two back in 1979 (when they were still friend before Jay Leno reminded all of us that business is business and the only one you should look out for is yourself) that they would someday be replaced by people named “Jimmy Fallon” and “Stephen Colbert” they would have laughed you off the stage.
+If you had told these two back in 1979 (when they were still friends before Jay Leno reminded all of us that business is business and the only one you should look out for is yourself) that they would someday be replaced by people named “Jimmy Fallon” and “Stephen Colbert” they would have laughed you off the stage.